Red wine can seem a little intimidating for many new wine drinkers.

 And the best part?
 It’s also delicious.
 If you like sweet berry flavours with medium acidity and alcohol contents in the double digits, Garnacha is your blend — it has been referred to as a liquid fruit roll-up.

 Ready to give red wine a try or increase your knowledge?
 Unsure where to start?
-Try our Red Bottle Wine Club or Red White Tasting Club to get started.
+Try our Red Wine Club and taste samples of wine every month.